BrettWilsonDev/glfrontier-extended/README.md

 * **Compiler Requirement**: This project will not build without a GCC compiler.
 * **Port Status**: The port is not 100% working, but it is very close.
 Note that:
 	+ GL rendering is not implemented, so the game will be in software rendering mode.
-    + music and some sfx are not working
 	+ web build is not working despite the bat file in tools

 ## The Game Itself